-For instance, supersymmetric models are the more accepted candidate by the scientific community to explain DM, due to its advantages in the standard model of particles (SM) or in quantum gravity theories like Strings \cite{Horava:1996ma,*Horava:1995qa}.
-However, several interesting alternatives have been emerging, such as: scalar field DM (SFDM) like axions \cite{Lee:1995af,Barranco:2010ib} or ultralight scalar fields \cite{UrenaLopez:2000aj}; even extensions to General Relativity (GR) like $f(R)$ theories \cite{Martins/Salucci:2007}, brane-world models \cite{Randall-I,*Randall-II,*mk,*Garcia-Aspeitia:2015eja} and NC models \cite{Seiberg,Smailagic,Nicolini:2005vd,Rahaman:2010vv,Garcia-Aspeitia:2015zpf}.
+Despite the amount of empirical models proposed during the last years, the microscopic nature of DM is still a mystery.
+In literature, many mechanisms have been proposed in order to explain DM and its possible relation with the density profiles in galaxies and also with the large scale structure.
+For instance, supersymmetric models related to weak interacting massive particles (WIMPS) are the most accepted candidates by the scientific community to explain DM, due to their advantages in the standard model of particles (SM) or in quantum gravity like string theory \cite{Horava:1996ma,*Horava:1995qa}.
+However, several interesting alternatives have emerged, for example: SFDM as in the case of axions \cite{Lee:1995af,Barranco:2010ib} or ultralight scalar fields \cite{UrenaLopez:2000aj,*doi:10.1063/1.4748537,*Robles:2014ysa}; or even extensions to General Relativity (GR) like $f(R)$ theories \cite{Martins/Salucci:2007}, brane-world models \cite{Randall-I,Randall-II,mk,Garcia-Aspeitia:2015eja,Garcia-Aspeitia:2018fvw,Garcia-Aspeitia:2016kak}, etc.

-From now on, we will focus on NC models and in this sense we are going to discuss briefly the main ideas and validity scales in the following order of cases: